dfinity/candid/spec/Candid.md

 #### Primitive Types

-On primitve types, coercion is the identity:
+On primitive types, coercion is the identity:
 ```
 <t> ∈ <numtype>, bool, text, null
 ---------------------------------